shawnzyp/CCCCG/README.md

 ## DM tools access

-The DM tools are protected by a shared PIN represented as a salted PBKDF2 hash in `scripts/dm-pin.js`.
+The DM tools are protected by a shared PIN stored as a salted PBKDF2 hash in a dedicated credential store that `scripts/dm-pin.js` synchronizes with the cloud backend.

 ### Rotating the DM PIN

 1. Run `node tools/generate-dm-pin.js <new-pin>` to print a new hash configuration (optional second argument overrides the default 120000 PBKDF2 iterations).
-2. Replace the `DM_PIN` export in `scripts/dm-pin.js` with the generated JSON.
+2. Upload the generated credential JSON to the DM credential path in the database (`/dmCredentials/<username>`).
+The app will pull the new value and update its local cache automatically.
+3. (Optional) Update the bootstrap record in `scripts/dm-pin.js` if you want a new default for offline development.
-3. Commit the change and redeploy the site.
+4. Commit the change and redeploy the site.

 ## Audio cues